 4) Walking in Madagascar

 This may be an unexpected one.
 But if you are someone who likes to enjoy nature on foot and not from the confines of a game vehicle or rental car, then Madagascar is perfect for you.
 Given the terrain in Madagascar’s rainforests and reserves, looking for lemurs and other wildlife always involves a fair bit of walking.
-The steep terrain and many streams and rivers means that it is not practical to put in roads in many parks so they are explored by means of a network of trails.
+The steep terrain and many streams and rivers means that it is not practical to put in roads in many parks.
+They are explored by means of a network of trails.

 Ideal spots: